-At an extremely difficult and worrying time for us all, taking into account the Government public health advice regarding social distancing and trying to control and delay the spread of the COVID-19 virus, AMDI DRIVING SCHOOL would urge all instructors to stop delivering driving lessons, if you have not already done so, with the exception of teaching key workers where necessary.
-This should be until the end of April and then we can then all review the situation again, in the mean time you can book the lessons in advance from the 01/05/2020 By calling the Office 0n TEL;02076848622.
+At an extremely difficult and worrying time for us all, taking into account the Government public health advice regarding social distancing and trying to control and delay the spread of the COVID-19 virus, AMDI DRIVING SCHOOL would urge all instructors to start delivering driving lessons from 17/02/21 if you have not already done so. you can book the driving lessons in immediately from the 05/01/2021 By calling the Office 0n TEL;02076848622.

 We fully appreciate the worry of financial loss that this brings, and we hope that our calls for Government to offer a rescue package to the self-employed are acted upon, but we consider it is not possible for us to comply with current social distancing measures whilst teaching in a car.